skylark-platform/skylark-legacy-graphql-translations/README.md

 ### Common Query arguments

 1. `limit`: The number of items to receive back in a list query.
-Anything from 1-50 (anything higher will return 50).
+Anything from 1-50 (anything higher will return 50) - Defaults to `10`.
-2. `next_token`: See previous section, on subsequent list queries you provide a `next_token` which Skylark uses to get the next page of objects.
+2. `next_token`: See previous section, on subsequent list queries you provide a `next_token` which Skylark uses to get the next page of objects - Defaults to `null`.
-3. `language`: The request language.
-If this isn't supplied it will default to the default account language of `en`.
+3. `language`: The request language - Defaults to the account default (`en` in your case).